Convertain/ads-txt/README.md

 # ads.txt Redirect Repository

-This repository hosts a public `ads.txt` file used to comply with Google AdSense requirements for platforms that do not support direct ads.txt publishing (e.g., ClickFunnels, Ghost, etc.).
+This repository hosts a public `ads.txt` file used to comply with Google AdSense requirements for platforms that do not support direct ads.txt publishing (e.g., [Ghost](https://ghost.org/), etc.).

 ## Purpose